Floor Not Bone Dry? Slab Testing and Mitigation

 Obviously, water is an essential ingredient in the creation of concrete floors.
 As the wet concrete mix is poured and formed into a slab, the water vapor that is within the slab migrates to the surface of the slab as it is drying.

-The water or vapor is moving from an area of higher relative humidity (the slab) to an area of lower relative humidity (the surrounding air).
+Moisture transmission occurs as the water (in the form of vapor) moves from an area of higher relative humidity (the slab) to an area of lower relative humidity (the surrounding air).

 Before applying a coating or covering to new concrete flooring, you must be sure that the floor meets the relative humidity requirements for that particular application.